Diva Cup Tips: All the Advice you Need to Get Started

 Diva Cup Tip #6: Don’t Give up too Soon

-A common thing that women do is give up on menstrual cups too soon.
+A common thing that people do is give up on menstrual cups too soon.
 It usually leaks a lot for the first couple of cycles.
 This is because it’s not that easy to insert it correctly.

 However, once you get it, you get it.